Generalized optimal parameter-transfer learning through Mallows-type model averaging: Introduction

+Third, on the computational and empirical side, the proposed method is computationally attractive compared with cross-validation-based transfer model averaging methods (e.g., \citet{hu2023optimal, zhang2024prediction}), as it avoids repeated refitting and does not require selecting tuning parameters such as the number of folds.
+We further demonstrate its effectiveness through extensive simulation studies and empirical applications.

 The structure of the paper is as follows.
-Section \ref{framework} outlines the model framework and our TLMMA-SAR approach.
-In Section \ref{theory}, we explore the large sample properties, including asymptotic optimality and weight consistency.
-Sections \ref{sim} and \ref{Empirical} present the results of numerical simulations and an analysis of infection counts prediction in Africa, respectively.
-Section \ref{Interpretation} demonstrates the potential for extending our criterion to other modeling frameworks.
-Section \ref{Discussion} offers concluding remarks and discusses potential future directions.
-The appendices include some detailed calculations and proofs of technical results.
+Section \ref{framework} introduces the model framework and the proposed GTLMMA method, with illustrative parametric specifications.
+Section \ref{theory} establishes the large sample properties, including asymptotic optimality and weight consistency.
+Sections \ref{sim} and \ref{Empirical} report simulation results and an empirical application to house-price prediction.
+Section \ref{exten} presents extensions to semiparametric, panel data, and nonparametric settings.
+Section \ref{Discussion} offers concluding remarks and potential directions for future research.
+The appendices contain additional calculations, discussions of assumptions, and details on model specification.
+The supplementary material provides a supporting lemma, proofs of the main results, and a semiparametric application.